Vishnusnairr/prudent-loans/README.md

 ## 🤝 Contributing

 This is a frontend assessment project.
-For any queries, please reach out to naresh@prudent.ai
+For any queries, please reach out to vishnusnair225@gmail.com

 ## 📄 License